-The NSPCC whistleblowing helpline is also available as an alternative route for staff who feel unable to raise the issue with the School, or have concerns about the way a case is being handled by the School:
+The NSPCC whistleblowing helpline is also available as an alternative route for staff who feel unable to raise the issue with the DSL, or have concerns about the way a case is being handled by the School/DSL.

-The NSPCC Whistle Blowing helpline: Tel: 0800 280 285; email: help@nspcc.org.uk.
+The NSPCC has a Whistle-blowing helpline: Tel: 0800 280 285; email: help@nspcc.org.uk.